meilisearch/charabia/README.md

 ## Role

 The tokenizer’s role is to take a sentence or phrase and split it into smaller units of language, called tokens.
 It finds and retrieves all the words in a string based on the language’s particularities.

 ## Details

-meilisearch’s tokenizer is modular.
+Meilisearch’s tokenizer is modular.
 It goes field by field, determining the most likely language for the field and running a different pipeline for each language.

 Pipelines include language-specific processes.
 For example, the Chinese pipeline converts all text into simplified Chinese before tokenization, allowing a single search query to give results in both traditional and simplified Chinese.